ElliotGinge/elliotginger.com/work/automation-with-control.md

 ## The Outcome

-The changes delivered measurable and behavioural impact:
+Automation delivered sustained benefit without introducing fragility:

-- Significant reduction in manual effort for repeatable tasks
+- Manual effort was reduced for repeatable operational tasks
-- Fewer errors and less rework
+- Errors and rework decreased as processes became more predictable
-- Increased confidence in automated processes
+- Teams developed confidence in automated outcomes
-- Clear ownership and understanding of how automation behaved
+- Ownership and visibility made change easier to manage over time

-Most importantly, automation became something teams relied on — not something they worked around.
+Automation was no longer a risk to manage, but a capability teams could rely on.

 ## Key Takeaways

-- Automation without ownership creates risk
+- Automation needs explicit ownership
-- Visibility matters as much as speed
+- Visibility builds trust faster than speed
-- Incremental rollout builds trust
+- Guardrails enable adoption
-- Good automation reduces cognitive load, not just effort
+- Sustainable automation reduces cognitive load